yurisuika/Zehn/README.md

 * You can toggle the visibility of the current user container on the friends window using the navigation button in the upper-left corner.
 * The library sidebar can be toggled by an added button.
 You will find this button on the sidebar when opened and in the bottom-right corner when closed while the window is focused and hovered.
 * The game page details panel is hidden by default.
 A button has been added to the playbar to toggle it.
+* The game event and community content feeds can be toggled, with the event feed displayed by default.
+The button is also in the playbar.

 Zehn uses Windows 10's Segoe UI for the most seamless experience.
 If you are using Linux, you will want to install [some form of Segoe UI](https://github.com/abhayghatpande/segoe-fonts) for the best experience.